A parents' guide to education in the Netherlands

 If a student has successfully completed the IGCSE or IB-MYP, but is not admitted to the IB Diploma programme, then MBO (three to four years) might be a good option.
-In the Netherlands, students can follow several programmes, for instance Business and Hospitality in the English language.
+In the Netherlands, students can follow several English language programmes, for instance Business and Hospitality.

-Higher or tertiary education is offered at two different levels: vocational (HBO) and academic (WO).
+Higher or tertiary education is offered at two different levels for those looking to study in the Netherlands: vocational (HBO) and academic (WO).

 Hogescholen or ‘professional universities'